Hermann-SW/9383761-digit-prime/README.md

 The determined "sqrt(-1) (mod p)" is defined as constant "sqrtm1" in this PARI/GP script:
 https://github.com/Hermann-SW/RSA_numbers_factored/blob/main/pari/sqrtm1.9383761_digit.second_largest_known_1mod4_prime.gp

-And what I wanted to compute, the unique sum of squares for the 9,383,761-digit prime was done in just 2.9s given sqrtm1(!).
+And what I wanted to compute, the unique sum of squares p=x^2+y^2 for the 9,383,761-digit prime p was done in just 2.9s given sqrtm1(!). x and y constants can be found in [this C++ script](https://github.com/Hermann-SW/RSA_numbers_factored/blob/main/c%2B%2B/sqrtm1.9383761_digit.largest_known_1mod4_prime.cc).

 Also computation of sqrtm1 given x and y can be done in 4.2s for that huge prime number:
 ```
 hermann@7600x:~/RSA_numbers_factored/pari$ gp -q
 ? \r sqrtm1.9383761_digit.second_largest_known_1mod4_prime